 Special Purpose Trusts Can Provide Asset Protection Under Medicaid Rules…

-Medicaid rules does allow some irrevocable trusts to own assets transferred by an individual even if the individual is also a beneficiary.
-In other words, assets in these irrevocable trusts will not subject the individual to a transfer penalty and the assets will not be counted as available resources.
-These irrevocable trusts are referred to as “special purpose trusts.”
+Under Medicaid rules, there are certain irrevocable trusts that can own assets transferred by an individual, even if that individual is also a beneficiary.
+These irrevocable trusts, called “special purpose trusts,” will not subject the individual to a transfer penalty and the assets in them will not be counted as available resources.

-Federal law has created these special trusts that are allowed to hold assets transferred by the individual Medicaid beneficiary.
-For the value of those assets will not be considered when determining eligibility for Medicaid, they must be distributed according to specific rules established by statute.
-These two types of special purpose trusts are:
+The federal law has created these special trusts that can hold assets transferred by the Medicaid beneficiary, and in order for the value of those assets to not be considered when determining eligibility for Medicaid, they must be distributed according to specific rules established by statute.
+There are two types of special purpose trusts available:

-- First-party special needs trusts, established for an individual under the age of 65, and
+- First-party special needs trusts, which are established for individuals under 65 years of age, and

-- Pooled trusts, administered by a non-profit organization for the benefit of the individual of any age.
+- Pooled trusts, which are administered by a non-profit organization for the benefit of individuals of any age.